iainvdw/fronteers-2016-notes/Fronteers 2016.md

 'From a "do not harm" perspective, my hope is that people are going to stop thinking form factors have particular types of input.'

+## Cheat sheet to a lean website - Barbara Bermes
+People don't like to wait, be resepectful.

+Websites are getting bigger, but data is still expensive and latency is high.

+Make everybody care about performance.

+Feel empowered and encouraged to say no.

+Celebrate success!
+It's a good feeling to have made your website faster and improve its performance.

+How long does it take my user to start interacting with my page?
+Discuss it with the designers / ux team.

+Treat speed as a feature!

+Wireframe for performance.
+Perf point system:

+* Use webpagetest.org to generate load timelines
+* Determine load time importance in the wireframes.
+Place boxes at certain timeframes
+* MPM: Measurable Performance Modules
+* Show above the fold asap, but determine importance in loading priority within the visible items.
+Not everything is equally important (stock tickers, ads, hi-res images, etc)

+Use a perf budget.
+Establish a baseline how fast a website should be loading / performing.

+Speed testing tools:

+* SpeedIndex
+* PageSpeed
+* SpeedCurve

+Determine critical rendering path.

+14k rule: serve the most important content first.

+Above the fold styles should go inline.

+Use async and/or defer to load js as fast as possible and without render blocking.
+Scripts at the bottom of the page.

+Reduce bytes.

+* Minify assets
+* Images are biggest win targets
+* Encode base64
+* Avoid custom fonts or use a loader
+* Use compression
+* Reduce HTTP requests

+Fight latency

+* Reduce requests
+* mobile has highest latency
+* Use CDN's
+* Use offline storage
+* use HTTP/2 for concurrency and reduced latency.

+Use task runnrs to help automate perf issues.
+Implement in your CI.

+Avoid the yo-yo effect.
+Lose weight, gain weight.
+Don't optimize perf once and forget about it.
+Continuously measure perf.

+"Browsing should be as simple and fast as turning a page in a magazine"
+- Larry Page